prasannavl/icomponent/README.md

 - **Element not yet rendered inside the `connected` method**

 The connected callback does not imply loaded.
 It just implies that the component is now in the DOM tree.
-So, if a render is desired before any other action is performed.
-Simply call `renderNow`, which will immediate finish rendering.
+So, if a render is desired before any other action is performed, simply call `renderNow` which will immediately finish rendering.
-The default action of connected, is to `queueRender`, so that a render is performed, but the component will not be loaded inside the connected method itself.
+The default action of connected is to `queueRender`, so that a render is performed, but the component will not be loaded by the time connected method is called.

 This provides the advantage of being lazy, and having the flexibility to act both ways.